 For some mamas, breastfeeding is a private act that they do not want to do in the public eye.
 But, in my experience, more moms are hesitant to breastfeed in public, not because they think it is a private act, but because they have been discouraged by the current stigma that surrounds breastfeeding in public.

 Here is the thing.
-If you are one of the many mamas who does not breastfeed in public because you are afraid of being shamed, embarrassed or harassed, you are the perfect mom to try breastfeeding in public.
+If you are one of the many mamas who does not breastfeed in public because you are afraid of being shamed, embarrassed or harassed, you are the

 Think about it, you can have a hand in reversing the stigma and normalizing public breastfeeding.
 How awesome is that!